JMRI Code: Developing with JMRI

 - "Duplicate", "Invalid", "Won't Fix" - items that have (typically) been closed without action.
 Issues and PRs never go away, but these labels mark them as not intended for further consideration.

-- If there are any problems found in the CI process, you can make additional edits, commit those files to the same branch, and push them to your repository.
+- If there are any problems found in the CI test process, you can make additional edits, commit those files to the same branch, and push them to your repository.
 That'll get them included in an updated version of your PR automatically, rerun the tests, etc.

 - Once the code gets merged, it'll automatically show up in the next regular test release.